hpe-storage/scod/docs/csi_driver/metrics.md

 kubectl apply -f hpe-csi-info-metrics.yaml
 ```

-Optionally, if using the Prometheus Operator, add any additional lables in "hpe-csi-info-metrics-service-monitor.yaml":
+Optionally, if using the Prometheus Operator, add any additional labels in "hpe-csi-info-metrics-service-monitor.yaml":

 ```markdown
   # Corresponding labels on the CSI Info Metrics service are added to